Great to have you here, Rush Limbaugh, meeting and surpassing all audience expectations every day.

 They are panicking.

-They're not at all where they expected to be, and they're doubling down on all the stuff that's hurting them.
+And they're doubling down on all the stuff that's hurting them.

 There isn't anybody trying to stop anybody from voting.

-So trying to create panic and fear.
+They're trying to create panic and fear.

-They're trying to take these people that listen to them and say, you know, a lot of people won't don't want you to vote.
+They're trying to take these people that listen to them and say, you know, a lot of people don't want you to vote.

 And so they're trying to come, they're trying to get the black preachers on board to preach to the flock and understand, hey, we can't hold it against Obama.